nortikin/sverchok/docs/nodes/transforms/noise_displace.rst

 In the N-Panel (and on the right-click menu) you can find:

-**List Match**: Define how list with different lengths should be matched
+**List Match**: Define how list with different lengths should be matched.

 **Output NumPy**: Get NumPy arrays in stead of regular lists (makes the node faster with  Custom noises slower with Mathutils noises).